KakCAT/AssimpNETdataDumper/README.md

-Small example to load data with AssimpNET and dump.
+Small example to load data with AssimpNET and dump some of the information.

-sample output file: (dude.fbx)

 RootNode
 	Root